articles, demos and materials

 MAGNIFIER: Most miniature artists work with the aid of magnification of some kind, which can be anything from reading glasses to lenses fitted onto headbands.
 Hand-held magnifying glasses and 'gooseneck' magnifiers are also popular.
 It is worth trying out a variety to find the one that best suits you as it is very much a matter of personal preference.
 I also rely completely on my reading specs!

 SURFACES: I only use Hot Pressed (HP).
 It's smooth, which is good for detail.
-Any surface texture will lead to frustration in miniature painting.

 Crescent Premium Watercolor Board